rvsitebuilder/developer-docs/en/page-type.md

 ## Post Category
 Post can be listed on several post categories, but need to have a primary category.
 Post listing will list the post on the primary category.

+<a name="System-page"></a>
+## System Page

+System page is the page that created by app developers and **cannot** remove by end-users.

 <a name="Non-editable-system-page"></a>
-## Non-editable system page
+### Non-editable system page

-Non-editable system page is the page that created by app developers but **cannot** be edited on WYSIWYG including page properties such as Slug URL, SEO options, META tags, and etc.
+Non-editable system page is the page that render directly from blade engine but **cannot** be edited on WYSIWYG including page properties such as Slug URL, SEO options, META tags, and etc.

-End-user may link to it on the system page hyperlink's selection list.
+End-users may link to it on the system page hyperlink's selection list.

 <a name="Editable-system-page"></a>
-## Editable system page
+### Editable system page

-Editable system page is the page that created by app developers and **can** edit on WYSIWYG including page properties such as SEO options, META tags, and etc. Slug URL cannot be modified though.
+Editable system page is the page that render from database and **can** edit on WYSIWYG including page properties such as SEO options, META tags, and etc. Slug URL cannot be modified though.

 To display visually and configurable, system page may contain RVsitebuilder widget to make it happens.